We've got you covered.

 Norm Kerner was born in New York City, in 1955, where he attended public schools until 1972, when he enrolled in Wesleyan University in Middletown, Conn.
 He was in the pre-med program majoring in Bio-Psychology and minoring in Music.
 Graduating in 1976, he moved to San Francisco and formed a rock band playing his own original material.
 The band gigged throughout Northern California and made several recordings with Norm on both guitar and bass as well as lead vocals.

-In 1989, Norm met a new partner who raised the money for him to design, create and build a studio designed completely to his personal specifications, which included a 5 bedroom apartment, where artists could come from all over the world to live and work in one environment.
+In 1989, Norm designed, built and opened a studio designed completely to his personal specifications, which included a 5 bedroom apartment, where artists could come from all over the world to live and work in one environment.
 What he created was the now legendary Brilliant Studios in downtown San Francisco.
 Brilliant became the West Coast home for alternative rock in the 90's, drawing artists from all over the world.
 By now, Norm was an in-demand producer/engineer/mixer with a client list of such groundbreaking artists as American Music Club, Spain, Sky Cries Mary, Imperial Teen, Sister Double Happiness, Kelly Willis, Faith No More and Jewel.
 Most of these albums were made for either major labels directly, or for Indies distributed by majors (see discography).

 Other artists who worked at Brilliant with Norm's helping hand include The Breeder's, Cracker, Grant Lee Buffalo, 7 Year Bitch, Mr. Bungle, The Melvins and Psychic TV.
 Norm also composed, produced, engineered and mixed music for TV and film, for release in the US and the UK.
 During this same period, Norm was Musical Director for the artist Jewel, which led him to work on both the Saturday Night Live and MTV Unplugged, and to choose musicians, write arrangements, and rehearse Jewel's band to prepare for her performances on Sarah McLachlan’s Lilith Tour in 1998 and her singing of the National Anthem at Super Bowl XXXII.